"For God Does Not Love the Transgressors": The Limits of Retribution in Qur'an 2:190-195 and The Laws of War

 ---.
 The Warrior Prophet: Muhammad and War.
 Claritas Books, 2022.

-Hoyland, Robert G. Seeing Islam as Others Saw It, Gorgias Press LLC, 2019.
+Hoyland, Robert G. Seeing Islam as Others Saw It.
+Gorgias Press, 2019.

+Hurvitz, Nimrod, et al., editors.
 Conversion to Islam in the Premodern Age: A Sourcebook.
-University of California Press, 2020.
+U of California P, 2020.

 Kreiner, Jamie.
 Legions of Pigs in the Early Medieval West.
-Yale University Press, 2020
+Yale UP, 2020.

 Levy-Rubin, Milka.
 Non-Muslims in the Early Islamic Empire: From Surrender to Coexistence.
-Cambridge University Press, 2011.
+Cambridge UP, 2011.

-Levy-Rubin, Milka.
+---.
 “Were the Jews Prohibited from Settling in Jerusalem?
 On the Authenticity of al-Ṭabarī’s Jerusalem Surrender Agreement.”
-Jerusalem Studies in Arabic and Islam (JSAI), vol. 36, 2009.
+Jerusalem Studies in Arabic and Islam, vol. 36, 2009.

 Linder, Amnon, editor.
 The Jews in Roman Imperial Legislation.
-Wayne State University Press and The Israel Academy of Sciences and Humanities, 1987.
+Wayne State UP, 1987.

-Linder, Amnon, editor.
+---, editor.
 The Jews in the Legal Sources of the Early Middle Ages.
-Wayne State University Press and The Israel Academy of Sciences and Humanities, 1997.
+Wayne State UP, 1997.

 Lindstedt, Ilkka.
 Muḥammad and His Followers in Context: The Religious Map of Late Antique Arabia.
 Brill, 2023.

 Maas, Michael, editor.
 The Cambridge Companion to the Age of Justinian.
-Cambridge University Press, 2005.
+Cambridge UP, 2005.

 Matthee, Rudi.
 Angels Tapping at the Wine-Shop’s Door: A History of Alcohol in the Islamic World.
-C. Hurst & Co.
-(Publishers) Ltd., 2023.
+C. Hurst & Co., 2023.

 Miller, David J. D., and Peter Sarris.
 The Novels of Justinian: A Complete Annotated English Translation.
-Cambridge University Press, 2018.
+Cambridge UP, 2018.

 O’Donnell, J. J. The Ruin of the Roman Empire: A New History.
 Harper Perennial, 2009.

 Payne, Richard E. A State of Mixture: Christians, Zoroastrians, and Iranian Political Culture in Late Antiquity.
-University of California Press, 2015.
+U of California P, 2015.

 Petersen, Leif Inge Ree.
 Siege Warfare and Military Organization in the Successor States (400–800 AD): Byzantium, the West and Islam.
 Brill, 2013.